8th February 2022

 To help you get to know your skin, we’ve put together a handy who’s who of skin pigmentation...

 What does melasma look like?
 Of all the different types of hyperpigmentation, melasma covers the largest surface area.
 Melasma patches are flat, have a brown or grey-ish tone and tend to only appear on the face.
 It is most noticeable in the summer, as sun exposure makes it more prominent.

 What causes melasma?
 Melasma tends to be triggered by hormonal changes, and can be sparked by birth control and pregnancy.
 The latter is the most common, and the reason why the condition is also sometimes referred to as “pregnancy mask”.
 Melasma can occur in men, but appears mostly in women.

 What do sun spots look like?
 Sun spots are flat, darker marks on your skin that are bigger than a freckle.
 They tend to appear or become more prominent during the summer, but stick around for winter too.

 What causes sun spots?
 UV rays emitted by the sun stimulate your body’s melanin production, which is why our skin gets darker after basking in the sunshine.
-With more melanin being produced, over-production becomes more likely, and sun (also known as age or liver) spots form.
-Wearing a daily SPF of at least 30 will help to prevent sun spots due to the advanced UV filters.
+With more melanin being produced, over-production becomes more likely, and sun spots (also known as age or liver spots) form.
+Wearing a daily SPF 50 (such as See The Light SPF 50+ Moisturiser) can help prevent sun spots due to the advanced UV filters.

 What does post-inflammatory hyperpigmentation look like?
 Post-inflammatory hyperpigmentation looks similar to age spots.
 They won’t cover as large an area as melasma.